-If the social worker is not able to meet with the individuals in family, cannot conduct the expected number of visits, and/or it is not possible or appropriate to conduct a visit in the expected location set forth in 110 CMR 5.04(4), the social worker discusses this with his/her supervisor prior to the completion of the assessment.
+If the social worker is not able to meet with the individuals in the family, cannot conduct the expected number of visits, and/or it is not possible or appropriate to conduct a visit in the expected location set forth in 110 CMR 5.04(4), the social worker discusses this with his/her supervisor prior to the completion of the assessment.
 The reason(s) why the visits were not conducted, and/or occurred at a different location, and the outcome of the discussion with the supervisor are documented in the case record.

-In cases which were opened as a result of a supported investigation, under M.G.L. c.
-119, § 51B, the social worker informs the family that they may submit information to her/him regarding the investigation decision which will be reviewed at the completion of the assessment.
+In cases which were opened as a result of a response, under M.G.L. c.
+119, § 51B, the social worker informs the family that they may submit information to her/him regarding the response decision which will be reviewed at the completion of the assessment.

 As part of the assessment, the social worker should request a check of the Registry of Alleged Perpetrators for all household members.
-For protective cases only, the social worker, in consultation with his/her supervisor, should determine if there is a need to conduct a Criminal Offender Record Information (CORI) check on a household member.
+The social worker, in consultation with his/her supervisor, should determine if there is a need to conduct a Criminal Offender Record Information (CORI) check on a household member.
 When such a determination is made, the social worker should submit a request in accordance with the Department’s Policy and Procedures for Accessing Name Search, Central Registry, Registry of Alleged Perpetrators, and CORI Checks policy, (Department Policy #86-014(R).

-If an assessment is being completed as the result of a supported investigation under M.G.L. c.
+If an assessment is being completed as the result of a response under M.G.L. c.
 119, § 51B, and the family refuses, despite reasonable casework efforts, to participate in the assessment process, the social worker and supervisor consult with the Area Director, or designee, to determine risk to the child(ren) and, in consultation with a Department attorney, to determine if there are reasons to pursue legal action.

-Documentation: Information gathered during the assessment process is documented, by the social worker, in consultation with the supervisor, utilizing a form or an electronic method established by the Department’s Assessment policy, Department Policy #85-011.
-The assessment is based on an evaluation of information learned from the interviews with all family members and collateral contacts and the use of the Department’s Risk Factor Matrix.
+Documentation: Information gathered during the assessment process is documented, by the social worker, in consultation with the supervisor, utilizing a form or an electronic method established by the Department. .
+The family assessment is based on an evaluation of information learned from the interviews with all family members and collateral contacts.

-Outcome: Following completion of the assessment, the social worker and supervisor determine if the case will remain open or be closed.
+Outcome: Before the end of the family assessment, , the social worker and supervisor determine if the case will remain open or be closed.

-For cases remaining open the social worker and supervisor determine who in the family will be receiving services and be included in the service plan.
-The social worker verbally informs the family of the outcome of the assessment and also provides the family with written notification.
+For cases remaining open the social worker in conjunction with the family and supervisor complete an action plan that meets the requirements specified in 110 CMR 5.10-5.16 The social worker verbally informs the family of the outcome of the assessment and also provides the family with written notification.

-For cases that will be closed after the assessment, the social worker verbally informs the family of the outcome of the assessment and proceeds in accordance 110 CMR 9.00 et.seq. and the Department’s Case Closing Policy (Department Policy #86-007(R)).
+For cases that will be closed after the family assessment, the social worker verbally informs the family of the outcome of the assessment and proceeds in accordance 110 CMR 9.00 et.seq. and the Department’s Case Closing Policy..

 5.05: Administrative Review

-(1) Supported decisions in new cases, made by the Department on or after December 1, 1988, will be automatically reviewed following the Department's assessment, by Administrative Review.
+(1) Supported decisions and substantiated concern decisions in new cases, made by the Department on or after February 28, 2016, will be automatically reviewed following the Department's family assessment, by Administrative Review.

-(2) Each Administrative Review will consider all information gathered during assessment, as well as the original information gathered during investigation which formed the basis of the "supported" decision.
-The purpose of each Administrative Review is to determine whether the "supported" decision should be changed to "unsupported", because:
+(2) Each Administrative Review will consider all information gathered during assessment, as well as the original information gathered during the response which formed the basis of the supported or substantiated concern decision.
+The purpose of each Administrative Review is to determine whether the supported or substantiated concern decision should be changed to "unsupported", because:

-(a) based on information available during the investigation, the decision at the time it was made was not in accordance with 110 CMR or policies, or was not reasonable; or
+(a) based on information available during the response, the decision at the time it was made was not in accordance with 110 CMR or policies, or was not reasonable; or